All Episodes

 All crime is a crime.

-I'm opposed and and upset and saddened that I can't be investigated as a hate crime because my right of free speech was taken away.
+I'm opposed and upset and saddened that I can't be investigated as a hate crime because my right of free speech was taken away.

 Unbelievable.

-Is there any video tape?
+Is there any videotape?

 And by the way, imagine if anyone did this to Hillary Clinton.

-If there's any do we know if anybody had a camera?
+Do we know if anybody had a camera?

 Is there any security?